Voyagers’ Community School was opened in 2004, initially as a homeschool resource center.

 Our new home, the historic Fred Steelman Elementary School, built in 1908, is adjacent to the area once referred to as Fort Monmouth, which offers unmatched forward-thinking opportunities for innovation and outdoor recreation.
 Just down the street, the Bliss Price Arboretum, with many acres of paths through woodlands, provides a haven for wildlife and Voyagers’ students.

-In our 18,000 square foot space, transformed with attention to its rich history and character and our environmental and classroom needs, we provide an attractive student/teacher ratio in all classes and cutting edge curricula designed to promote intellectual development through deep exploration in Computer Coding, Science, Technology, Engineering, Art, Math, Music, Culinary Arts, Literacy and Humanities.
+We provide an attractive student/teacher ratio in all classes and cutting edge curricula designed to promote intellectual development through deep exploration in Computer Coding, Science, Technology, Engineering, Art, Math, Music, Culinary Arts, Literacy and Humanities.

 Voyagers’ Community School curriculum is shaped by pieces and parts of many approaches: